nigelredding/act65.github.io/_posts/LinAlg/2017-01-05-LinAxioms.md

 Translating this into something more interpretable?

-==??
-So these axioms are what allow matmul to work like it does?
+***

-What if LinAlg wasnt associative, or commutative, or ...
+* What if LinAlg wasnt associative, or commutative
+* What if over a ring instead of a field. e.g.g an integral domain.

 Find counter examples?!?